cazyw/photo-blog/README.md

 $ rails db:seed
 ```

-### Heroku
+## Heroku

+[Instructions](https://devcenter.heroku.com/articles/paperclip-s3) on Heroku to set up Paperclip and AWS S3 for storage

-some commands for pushing to production on Heroku
+Some commands for pushing to production on Heroku
 ```
 $ git push heroku master
 $ heroku pg:reset DATABASE